G.R.A.S.P. = Global Reflections Abroad Shape Potential

 Who is eligible to enroll in G.R.A.S.P.?

 The program is open to any student planning to study or intern abroad for a semester.
-Currently, students planning a semester abroad in the fall 2014 or later are eligible to enroll.
-Enrollment for this course will occur between January 13th and March 21st.
+Currently, students planning a semester abroad in the spring 2016 or later are eligible to enroll.
 Students must meet eligibility requirements for study abroad as determined by the Office of International Programs.

 When does a student participate in the program?